How to claim for pothole damage to your car

 Are potholes giving you an expensive repair bill?
 Fear not, as you might be able to claim compensation.

-Potholes are a nightmare, this we know.
-You can’t drive five minutes down the road without becoming intimately acquainted with at least one of them.
+It's a truth universally acknowledged that wherever there are roads, there are potholes.
+You can’t drive five minutes down the road without becoming intimately acquainted with at least half a dozen of them.

 But the problem is worse than you think.
 In 2016 there were more than one million potholes recorded on UK roads, which caused over £3 million in damage to cars.